-- The long-term impact of the changed student financing and fee model on College fee income: The College monitors the real value of fees for each type of student, and the diversification of the student body between different types of students reduces the possible impact of a significant adverse change in one area of fees or funding; - The costs of future student financial support: The College has developed a long-term funding strategy for student financial support, and is actively fundraising to support this, including through the establishment of permanent endowment funds to guarantee the availability of funding in the future; - Movements in investment markets reducing the real value of the Endowment: The College's Investments Committee, with advice from an Investment Consultant, regularly reviews actual and projected returns and monitors the asset allocation within the Endowment to ensure adequate diversification of investments.
-The target spending rate is set at a prudent level to preserve the purchasing power of the Endowment in real terms, and the spending rule is designed to protect the College from a sudden fall in income should there be a material fall in the markets by the application of a cap and floor on the annual distribution; - Unexpected building maintenance expenditure: The condition of the estate is monitored through condition surveys, the incidence of complaints or accidents, and the level of interest in booking facilities, and a maintenance and refurbishment programme is in place with the appropriate resources to maintain the College's estate; - The climate crisis: The College has announced its target to reduce greenhouse gas emissions to net zero before 2050 and to achieve a steep reduction by 2030, and is developing an ambitious programme of work to achieve this across both operational and investment properties, and has committed to divest from all meaningful indirect investments in fossil fuel companies by 2030.
+- The long-term impact of the changed student financing and fee model on College fee income: The College monitors the real value of fees for each type of student, and the diversification of the student body between different types of students reduces the possible impact of a significant adverse change in one area of fees or funding; - The costs of future student financial support: The College has developed a long-term funding strategy for student financial support, and is actively fundraising to support this, including through the establishment of permanent endowment funds to guarantee the availability of funding in the future; - The impact of high inflation, particularly in light of the fact that regulated fees for home undergraduate students are currently fixed in nominal terms: The College monitors its expenditure and adjusts its activities where possible to mitigate the effects of high inflation, and has launched a project to review its procurement practices, in part to assist in achieving efficiency improvements and costs savings; - The impact of higher interest rates: the College borrows through a combination of long-term fixed-rate debt, the cost of which is unaffected by rising interest rates, and a floating rate revolving credit facility, the interest rate on which increases with rising market rates.
+The interest cost of floating rate debt is mitigated by efficient treasury management to ensure the revolving credit facility is only drawn when needed; - Movements in investment markets reducing the real value of the Endowment: The College's Investments Committee, with advice from an Investment Consultant, regularly reviews actual and projected returns and monitors the asset allocation within the Endowment to ensure adequate diversification of investments.
+The target spending rate is set at a prudent level to preserve the purchasing power of the Endowment in real terms, and the spending rule is designed to protect the College from a sudden fall in income should there be a material fall in the markets by the application of a cap and floor on the annual distribution;

+- Unexpected building maintenance expenditure: The condition of the estate is monitored through condition surveys, the incidence of complaints or accidents, and the level of interest in booking facilities, and a maintenance and refurbishment programme is in place with the appropriate resources to maintain the College's estate; - The climate crisis: The College has announced its target to reduce greenhouse gas emissions to net zero before 2050 and to achieve a steep reduction by 2030, and is developing an ambitious programme of work to achieve this across both operational and investment properties, and has committed to divest from all meaningful indirect investments in fossil fuel companies by 2030.
 These developments will have significant financial implications for the College; and - The long-term cost of defined benefit pension provision: The College participates in several defined benefit pension schemes, and estimates future cost of contributions through review of the scheme actuarial valuations and Pension Trustee communications.
 The College has taken steps to reduce exposure to rising employer contributions in the largest scheme, through closing the scheme to new entrants and adjusting contributions to ensure a more equitable split between employer and employee contributions, and is making deficit reduction payments into each of the schemes.
-The School exited the Teachers' Pension Scheme in April 2021 and joined a defined contribution scheme.